Forfeiture of the right to reimbursement (old law)

 Revision of Art.
 23 VStG

 In 2C_87/2018 and 2C_104/2018, the taxpayers referred to the intended revision of Art.
-23 VStG, which provides for certain relief and is also to apply retroactively.
-Nevertheless, in the cases at hand, the Federal Supreme Court must apply withholding tax law as it was applicable when the taxable service became due, i.e. Art.
-23 VStG in the original version of 13 October 1965.
+23 VStG, which provides for certain simplifications and is also to apply retroactively.
+Nevertheless, in the present cases, the Federal Supreme Court must apply the withholding tax law as it was applicable when the taxable supply became due, i.e. Art.
+23 VStG in the original version of October 13, 1965.

 Exaggerated formalism